 Choosing an uncontested divorce could also allow you to maintain a sense of dignity and cooperation with your former partner, which may help to set the stage for a civil post-divorce relationship.
 This will be particularly important if you are left co-parenting, or have adult children whose weddings, graduations, etc. you will both want to join.
 Lastly, this option may also allow you to address the issues that are important to you directly, and may even help with the healing process.

 Choosing an uncontested divorce will allow you to maintain a sense of dignity and cooperation with your former partner.

 While not hiring an attorney will save you money, it also means you won’t benefit from their advice and counsel.
-Attorneys who regularly handle divorces know the ropes, know how the court systems work, and what topics need to be addressed.
+Attorneys who regularly handle legal representation during a divorce in Utah, know how the court systems work, and what topics need to be addressed.

 You won’t have an advocate who is not emotionally invested in the separation, and therefore likely thinking more clearly at that moment in time.
 If you feel that your spouse has or will take advantage of you, than this third party advocate becomes even more important; he or she will fight for your rights in a way you may feel unable.
 (If there has been any degree of abuse in the relationship, physical or emotional, an advocate is crucial, and an uncontested divorce is not for you.)

 An uncontested divorce may leave you without crucial knowledge.
 If you and your spouse have complicated finances, such as extensive student debt, multiple retirement accounts, large stock market investments, etc., you may need the help of an attorney familiar with untangling the collective pot.
 For example, you may not know that student debt is typically the sole responsibility of the student, or that if you don’t lay out a plan for splitting retirement benefits now, that you may not be able to later.

 If you and your spouse have complicated finances… you may need the help of an attorney familiar with untangling the collective pot.